Acupuncture for Fibromyalgia

 Ginger and Turmeric.
 Frequently found in our everyday kitchen cupboards, these naturally growing roots have anti-inflammatory properties and many other benefits.
 Try to incorporate ginger and turmeric into your meals or you can take then in the form of supplements.
 Turmeric is well known to reduce joint pain and ginger has anti inflammatory and anti nausea benefits.
 Try slice of these natural roots in a glass of hot water instead of your usual cup of black tea and you may be pleasantly surprised.

 Ginkgo biloba is extracted from the leaves of the Ginkgo biloba tree and is known for its memory and concentration boosting benefits.
 If your fibromyalgia makes you feel forgetful or dizzy this is an ideal herb for you to try.
 In addition Ginkgo biloba improves the circulation of your Blood and this in turn will help your body to feel much better.
+A three-month study found that a combination of CoQ10 and Ginkgo biloba extract reduced fibromyalgia symptoms.

 Ginkgo Biloba is a widely used and top-selling herbal tablet.
 Ginkgo biloba herb is extracted from the leaves of the Ginkgo biloba tree and is known for its memory and concentration-boosting benefits.
 These powerful Ginkgo biloba tablets can be easily added to your daily routine.
-It contains natural compounds to improve blood circulation and offers a range of health benefits, including improving cognitive function, brain fog, and focus.
+It contains natural compounds to improve blood circulation and offers a range of health benefits, including improving cognitive function, brain fog, focus and fibromyalgia symptoms.

 For more information about how Chinese Medicine can help you with fibromyalgia, book your free consultation with our Chinese Medicine experts today